wpearman1996/MARES_database_pipeline/README.md

 To do this step use the `taxid_addition.r` script.
 You will need to edit this script to modify directories etc, as well as to ensure the appropriate packages are installed.

+## Step 5
+At this point we want to format it for a kraken database.
+For this to work the header for each fasta needs to be `kraken:taxid|{taxid}`.
+Here we format the fasta to have this structure and then provide instructions on how to build the database.

+#Database Comparison

 # Dependency List
 ## R packages
 `stringr`